gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

 Three NN surrogate models are trained in 'train_nstartups.py', 'train_revenue.py' and 'train_zones.py'.
 The input training data can be read in or simulated using available python packages and 1/3 of the training data are split for testing the model.
 The data are normalized before fed to the trainer.
 There are no other arguments needed to specify the training.
 There are two output json files and one pickle file that save the results.
-The ’scikit_nstartups/revenue/zones.pkl‘ stores the coefficients of the neural networks. ’The scikit_parameters_nstartups/revenue/zones.json‘ saves scaling and training bounds for the input data.
-The ‘scikit_nstartups/revenue/zones_accuracy.json’ has the computed R\ :sup:`2`\  matrices.
+The 'scikit_nstartups/revenue/zones.pkl' stores the coefficients of the neural networks.
+'The scikit_parameters_nstartups/revenue/zones.json' saves scaling and training bounds for the input data.
+The 'scikit_nstartups/revenue/zones_accuracy.json' has the computed R\ :sup:`2`\  matrices.

-The accuracy of the scikit NN surrogate models can be visualized by ’plot_scikit_nstartups/revenue/zones.py‘.
+The accuracy of the scikit NN surrogate models can be visualized by 'plot_scikit_nstartups/revenue/zones.py'.

 A Jupyter Notebook demonstration can be found in the following link: https://github.com/jalving/dispatches/blob/prescient_verify/dispatches/workflow/surrogate_design/rankine_cycle_case/grid_surrogate_design.ipynb

 4. Optimization with Surrogate Models
 ---------------------------------------
-We can implement the steady-state co-optimization with market interactions in part 1 using ’run_surrogate_alamo.py‘ and ’run_surrogate_nn.py‘.
+We can implement the steady-state co-optimization with market interactions in part 1 using 'run_surrogate_alamo.py' and 'run_surrogate_nn.py'.
 The scripts formulate the optimization using Pyomo and use Python packages to add the surrogate model coefficients and input data bounds from the json and pickle files.
 Optionally, some surrogate inputs may be fixed (removed as optimization degrees of freedom) in the scripts.
-The optimization solution is stored in ‘conceptual_design_solution_alamo/nn.json’ which can be read by the Prescient for further verification.
+The optimization solution is stored in 'conceptual_design_solution_alamo/nn.json's which can be read by the Prescient for further verification.